surniaulula/wpsso-am/readme.txt

 <p><strong>Prerequisite</strong> &mdash; WPSSO Mobile App Meta is an extension for the WPSSO (Core Plugin), which <em>automatically</em> generates complete and accurate meta tags and Schema markup from your content for Social Media Optimization (SMO) and Search Engine Optimization (SEO).</p>

 <ul>
-<li>The WPSSO AM Free extension works with either the WPSSO (Core Plugin) Free or Pro versions.</li>
+<li>The WPSSO AM Free extension works with either the Free or Pro version of WPSSO (Core Plugin).</li>
 <li>The <a href="https://wpsso.com/extend/plugins/wpsso-am/?utm_source=wpssoam-readme-prereq">WPSSO AM Pro extension</a> uses many WPSSO Pro core plugin features and requires the <a href="https://wpsso.com/extend/plugins/wpsso/?utm_source=wpssoam-readme-prereq">WPSSO Pro core plugin</a>.</li>
 </ul>
 </blockquote>